Results 781 to 800 of 1260

 16-09-2011, 08:12 PM #789

 Random thought of the day: how about some Fallujah action in the near future?
-I'd even play domi there."Reason is the madness of the strongest"
+I'd even play domi there.to wound the autumnal city.

 16-09-2011, 09:38 PM #790

 Are you interested in ArmA2 multiplayer but feel discouraged by whatever reason?
 Read this encourago-post, and be encouraged.

 I started playing ArmA2 a few months ago thanks to the RPS Arma people, and wrote about my newbie experiences elsewhere.
 Imma copypaste some of it here, to encourage you to join us.